rancher/elemental-toolkit/docs/content/en/docs/Reference/cloud_init.md

 weight: 3
 date: 2021-01-05
 description: >
-  Features inherited by cOS derivatives that are also available in the cOS vanilla images
+  Features inherited by Elemental derivatives that are also available in the Elemental vanilla images
 ---